 It is a Cash Cow!

 Photo radar is a hot topic in our town right now and I have to be honest, I feel it is simply an educational barrier that keeps me from agreeing with everyone.
-At first I thought everyone was just richer than me and had money to burn but as I did more and more thinking about it, I think people are just responding to a logical request with an emotional response.
+At first, I thought everyone was just richer than me and had money to burn but as I did more and more thinking about it, I think people are just responding to a logical request with an emotional response.

 For the record, I believe photo radar is awesome.
 I hate getting the tickets in the mail but most of the ones that come to our house belong to my wife and daughter.
 That’s my story and I am sticking to it.

-I hear people say things against it like it is a cash cow.
+I hear people say things against it like “it is a cash cow”.
 I agree with you all… it is a cash cow.
 What is your problem with cash?
 People tell me all the time that the city just wants money and not to slow vehicles down.
 I disagree.
 They are balancing a priority of income generation and safety.
 If you want to increase safety, fight to bring photo radar management in house.
 Do you realize how much money we pay to some company to provide those photo radar units?
-I would be way more interested in taking control of the service that disbanding it.
+I would be way more interested in taking control of the service than disbanding it.
 That extra money will allow us to expand traffic management into more areas and thus make more streets that much safer.

 What about Road Safety?

 I think photo radar is an excellent tax as it only affects the individuals who choose to pay it.
 It puts me, as a speeder, in the same category as someone who needs cigarettes or alcohol or gas.
-These things all have a high tax to directly charge the people smoking, drinking and driving which is supposed to help offset the societal costs of health care for smokers and drinkers, air pollution and road construction for drivers.
+These things all have a high tax to directly charge the people smoking, drinking, and driving which is supposed to help offset the societal costs of health care for smokers and drinkers, air pollution, and road construction for drivers.